 Just like Wu-Tang has two sides to its music – you’re allowed to have two sides to your business persona.

 LIFE AS A SHORTY SHOULDN’T BE SO ROUGH…

 A well-known Wu-Tang lyric, there are many meanings to draw from this one.
 For you, Shorty may be your kid(s), partner, close friends, or fur baby.
 Find a work/life balance that fits you and Shorty, and work it to the level where you don’t feel you’re neglecting the ones you love the most.
 Or maybe those iterations of Shorty don’t apply to you, but you are a leader in your workplace with direct reports or departmental oversight responsibilities.

-Be kind to the entry level learners, interns, and new people.
+Be kind to the entry-level learners, interns, and new people.
 Because seriously, life as a Shorty at your new job shouldn’t be so rough.

 Valuable leadership lessons can be taken from anywhere, and Wu-Tang Clan is no exception.
-So get to work on some hard-hitting acronyms, bless those among you working a side hustle, kiss your loved ones, and come up with some nicknames.
+So get to work on some hard-hitting acronyms, bless those of you working a side hustle, kiss your loved ones, and come up with some nicknames.
 Sorry though, Linda, the name Ghostface is already taken.

 Download the Wu-Tang Clan Guide to Executive Leadership poster!